nette/latte/readme.md

 - **macro** in braces, for example `{foreach …}`
 - **n:macro**, for example `n:if="…"`

 How to render template?
-Just install Latte (it requires PHP 5.3.1 or later) by [downloading a latest package](https://github.com/nette/latte/releases) or using a Composer:
+Just install Latte (it requires PHP 5.3.1 or later) by [downloading the latest package](https://github.com/nette/latte/releases) or using Composer:

 ```
 php composer.phar require latte/latte